zyf722/lcid-ts/README.md

 **English** | [简体中文](README.zh-hans.md)

-# LCiD-TS
+# LCid-TS

 > [!NOTE]
 >
-> This is a TypeScript implementation of [LCiD](https://github.com/bunnyxt/lcid), in order to make it run on Cloudflare Workers.
+> This is a TypeScript implementation of [LCid](https://github.com/bunnyxt/lcid), in order to make it run on Cloudflare Workers.

 ## Introduction